Shredmetal/llmtest/docs/index.md

 A unit testing framework for LLM applications that uses LLMs to validate semantic equivalence in test outputs with a syntax familiar to software engineers.

-⚠️ Note on Reliability: While we cannot guarantee 100% reliability (due to the fundamental nature of LLMs), we took the test suite we had which most reflected real-world use and ran it 1,000 times with zero failures.
+⚠️ Note on Reliability: While we cannot guarantee 100% reliability (due to the fundamental nature of LLMs), we ran tens of thousands of tests to establish reliability.
 However, past success doesn't guarantee future determinism - this is an unsolvable problem in LLM testing, but we've implemented extensive mitigations to make it as reliable as possible.
-We are still in the process of validating reliability through brute force testing.
-Please refer to [this page](development/reliability-testing.md).

 ✨ Test your LLM apps in minutes, not hours